dreadl0ck/netcap/README.md

 ## Inclusion and Exclusion of Encoders

 The *-encoders* flag can be used to list all available encoders.
-In case not all of them are desired, selective inlcusion and exclusion is possible, by using the *-include* and *-exclude* flags.
+In case not all of them are desired, selective inclusion and exclusion is possible, by using the *-include* and *-exclude* flags.

 List all encoders: